ashleygwilliams/registry-docs/content/varnish-configs.md

 They are written in [Varnish Configuration Language] (VCL), a small domain-specific language (DSL) designed used to define request handling and document caching policies for the Varnish HTTP accelerator.
-A Varnish configuration file used to customize the configuration for a [Service].
+A Varnish configuration file customizes the handling of requests made to a specific [Service].
 A Service represents the configuration for a website, app, api, or anything else to be served through Fastly.